4GeeksAcademy/master-javascript-programming-exercises/exercises/05-getProperty/README.md

 # `05` getProperty

-## 📝 Instructions
+## 📝 Instructions:

-Write a function called "getProperty".
+1. Write a function called `getProperty`.

-Given an object and a key, "getProperty" returns the value of the property at the given key.
+Given an object and a key, `getProperty` returns the value of the property at the given key.

 ```Javascript
 var car = {